-Whether looking at replacement windows and doors, or considering an extension to your home, thermal efficiency has never been more important.
-Up to 30 per cent of your home’s heat loss can be through the windows, while 25 per cent can go through a roof, so it pays to understand the thermal efficiency of any home improvement.
+If the answer is yes then thermal efficiency has never been more important.
+Up to 30 per cent of your home’s heat loss can be through the windows.
+Additionally 25 per cent can go through a roof.
+Therefore it pays to understand the thermal efficiency of any home improvement.

 Watch the rating

 To window shop the smart way, it’s important to get to grips with Window Energy Ratings (WER).
-Similar to the ratings found on home appliances, WER ranges from A (meaning most energy efficient) down to G. UK building regulations stipulate a ‘C’ rating as the standard window rating expected in modern homes.
+These are very similar to the ratings found on home appliances.
+WER ranges from A (meaning most energy efficient) down to G. UK building regulations stipulate a ‘C’ rating as the standard window rating expected in modern homes.

 With windows and doors, as in many areas of life, technology moves on quickly.
-Just five years ago doors and windows were installed that today would not achieve a C rating.Opting for A rated windows, which Securahome fits as standard, will minimise your carbon footprint and reduce your energy bills meaning a better return on your home improvement investment.
-When it comes to an existing conservatory, if it’s uncomfortably chilly at this time of year, there are options that can transform it into a year-round room.
+Doors and windows installed 5 years ago would not achieve a C rating today.
+Opt for A rated windows, which Securahome fits as standard.
+This will minimise your carbon footprint and reduce your energy bills meaning a better return on your home improvement investment.
+If you have an existing conservatory which is uncomfortably chilly at this time of year?
+Speak to us as there are options that can transform it into a year-round room.